Subject Information

 Entry Requirements: 6+ in GCSE History, or if you did not study GCSE History 6+ in English Literature.
 Average point score of 5.5+

-The course aims to deepen your sense of British, European and World history as well as refine your intellectual skills through studying a complex subject.
+Course Description: The course aims to deepen your sense of British, European and World history as well as refine your intellectual skills through studying a complex subject.

 The course includes a depth study, breadth study and a thematic study as well as a coursework unit.

-Exact units to be studied are still to be confirmed, but may include Germany 1918-1991, Rebellion and disorder under the Tudors (1485-1603), Spanish republicanism or Fascism in Italy, and NEA (coursework) focused on Indian Independence."
+Units studied are Germany 1918-1991, Rebellion and disorder under the Tudors (1485-1603), The rise and fall of Fascism in Italy 191101946, and NEA (coursework) focused on Indian Independence.

 At the end of the second year of study, you will sit three exams that cover content from both the first and second years, while the coursework represents 20% of your final A-Level grade.